benleane83/benleane83.github.io/blog/_posts/204-08-16-copilot-workspace.md

 title: 5 reasons you're going to love Copilot Workspace
 description: >
   An early look at the new Copilot Workspace IDE, in private preview mode from GitHub and already featuring some exciting features
-image: /assets/img/blog/ai-agents-tools-intro.jpg
+image: /assets/img/blog/workspace-banner.webp
-sitemap: false
+sitemap: true
-published: false
+published: true
 ---

 ## 5 reasons you're going to love Copilot Workspace

-I've been lucky enough to have access to the technical preview of [GitHub Copilot Workspace](https://githubnext.com/projects/copilot-workspace) for the last 2 months, and I'm having a blast so far!
+I've been lucky enough to have access to the technical preview of [GitHub Copilot Workspace](https://githubnext.com/projects/copilot-workspace) for the last few months, and I'm having a blast so far!

 While this is not the magic 'write a prompt, press the button and a finished piece of software pops out' app you might be dreaming of, it represents a potentially huge leap forward in abstracting developer tasks within a natural language UI.
 And for an early preview, I was surprised at how many fun features and general UI polishes are there already.

 Why do I think this may be another game changer for developer productivity and satisfaction?
-Here are 5 reasons based on my own experiences:
+Here are 5 reasons based on my own experiences (with a caveat that this is pre-release functionality and may change):

 ![Workspace IDE](/assets/img/blog/workspace-ide.png)